-This distribution shows you a list of the number of transactions, followed by a count of how many sessions contained exactly that amount of transactions.
+This distribution shows you a list of the number of transactions, followed by a count of how many sessions contained exactly that number of transactions.

-If you wish to examine sessions of a certain length, you can call up the session IDs as follows, in this case sessions with two transactions containing one actual question.
+If you wish to examine sessions of a certain length, you can call up the session IDs as follows. in this case, we are looking at sessions with two transactions containing one actual question.

 la s.id: s.transactionCount == 2, t.e.userInput !=""